SOUTH WEST FRANCE:

 Though there is stiff competition from the likes of Normandy and the South/South East of France, South West France is undoubtedly one of the its best regions for agriturismo and for rural tourism in general, with its green, fertile rural interior getting more attention from visitors that its coast.

-There are miles of beautiful coastline in the South West though, from the Charentes all the way south to the Pyrenees and the Spanish border.
-Though it also has to be said that much of it coastline is overdeveloped especially in the far south, though there are other areas where you can find some almost deserted stretches of sand beach.
+There are miles of beautiful coastline in South West France though, from the Charentes all the way south to the Pyrenees and the Spanish border.
+Though it also should be said that much of this coastline is overdeveloped, especially in the far south, though in some other pockets, especially to the north, you can also find almost deserted stretches of sand beach.

 The South West home is also home to two of the country’s nicest major cities, Bordeaux and Toulouse, but inland lies most of its charm.
 In the far north, where Aquitaine meets Poitou-Charente for example, the beautifully rural Charente and Deux Sevres region is famed for its canals, some call it the green Venice, and is a great area for boating.
 The land is flat and sometimes marshy especially near the coast and village life here is peaceful and slow.

 The Dordogne department, to the East of Bordeaux, has been a favorite area for British holiday makers and second home owners for decades now.
-Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by good food and wine, good weather and the cuteness and quaintness of the Dordogne villages.
+Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by the good food and wine, agreeable weather and the quaintness of the Dordogne villages.

-Farther inland, the Midi-Pyrenees centered around Toulouse is a lovely, mainly rural area, of rolling green hills and fertile plains.
+Farther inland, the Midi-Pyrenees centered around Toulouse is a lovely, mainly rural, area of rolling green hills and fertile plains.
 Once a part of the historic province of Gascony, it is drawing more and more tourists due to the many beautiful, very medieval, ‘Bastide’ towns in the area.
+In the north east it shares some of the Massif Central around the town of Rodez, as well as the beautiful green plains of the Aubrac Plateau.

 SOUTH OF FRANCE:

-The South Of France, long one of the world’s most visited and most admired tourist regions has a rich rural heritage behind the glitz and glamour of its coast and should a be great area for farmstays, but here, surprisingly, the industry is still quite underdeveloped.
+The South Of France, long one of the world’s most visited and most admired tourist regions has a rich rural heritage behind the glitz and glamour of its coast and though the industry is still quite underdeveloped compared to say Italy next door the numbers, and quality, of its agriturismo farm stays are gradually increasing.

 The French Riviera, full of household names like St. Tropez, Cannes and Nice is very developed and very expensive and is what most people associate with The South Of France.
 But of course it’s a huge area and there is plenty to do and see for those who don’t want to be stuffed into pricey beach resorts.

 Provence, is the obvious escape from the coast with deep valleys, rugged dry mountains, fields of flower meadows and some picture perfect little towns, the likes of Moustiers Sainte Marie, Roussillon, Gordes, and many many more.
-Its larger settlements too can be captivating; the elegant and cultured city of Aix-en-Provence being perhaps the best example, or very beautiful, and very historic Avignon.
+Its larger settlements too can be captivating; the elegant and cultured city of Aix-en-Provence being perhaps the best example, though the beautiful, and very historic Avignon is also a must visit, and just to the south of Avignon there are the ancient Roman cities of Nimes and Arles.

-One of its undoubted rural highlights are the lavender fields of the Luberon, just north of Aix, which are in full bloom in June, July and August.
+One of Provence’s undoubted rural highlights are the lavender fields of the Luberon, just north of Aix-en-Provence, which are in full bloom in June, July and August.
 Towards the Italian border and Briançon, one of the highest cities in Europe you have the less visited High Alps department, mountains as you would expect, dry and rocky and full of dramatic scenery.

-Food and wine is of course a major attraction here and on any good farmstay in The South Of France you should sample some of the world’s finest food and wine, locally sourced and created.
+All across the South of France food and wine is a major attraction and on any good farm stay there you can sample some of the world’s finest food and wine, locally sourced and created.

 The centre of France, the heart of France is, many believe, to be found towards the iconic Loire Valley and as it’s so near to Paris, it is sometimes the only part of rural France that visitors ever get to see.
 That might sound like a bad thing but really it’s not.
 The castles, palaces and grand old chateaux of the Loire, far too numerous to list, point to a very rich, regal history, so much so that the entire region has been designated a UNESCO World Heritage Site.